Unreal-ORM Tutorial

 // Call the static finderconst foundBob = await User.findByEmail(db, 'bob@example.com');

-// Call the instance methodconsole.log(foundBob?.getDisplayName()); // Outputs: "Bob <bob@example.com>"
+// Call the instance methodconsole.log(foundBob?.getDisplayName()); // Outputs: "Bob <bob@example.com>"3.
+Defining Indexes

 Section titled “3.
 Defining Indexes”Indexes are crucial for query performance and enforcing data integrity.
-Define them with Index.define()
+Define them with Index.define() and pass them to applySchema alongside your models.

 // Define a unique index on the email fieldconst UserEmailIndex = Index.define(() => User, { name: 'user_email_unique', fields: ['email'], unique: true, // Enforce uniqueness});